jwlodek/py_cui/README.md

 ## Examples

-Below are some screenshots/gifs of programs written with py_cui.
+Below are some screenshots and gifs of programs written with py_cui.
 Additional (simpler) examples are available in the `examples/` directory of this repository.

 **py_cui_2048 - A command line version of the classic 2048 game**